 How Difficulties Play Out in Our Lives

 As we stumble along in our lives experiencing the troubles, tears, and unfairness in our lives, we might say, “But I don’t want to go through this stuff.”
 So how do the difficulties in our lives play out?
 Why are they essential.
 As a faith-based person, I am not saying that God places them in our lives so much as that he allows them in our life.
-The difficulties we experience in this life are so genuine, hard, and defeating at times.
+The difficulties we experience in this life are so genuine, challenging, and defeating at times.
 What good can come out of them?

 I have given this a lot of thought, and there are a couple of points that are good to be understood here.
 The first is that the struggle pushes us for more of a reliance on our faith in God.
-These difficulties may run us down and make life very tough, but they cannot defeat us if we fight for the opportunities for love of others, the joy, and the astonishing faith that we know from God.
-This isn’t an exhaustive list, but recognition of them will change our journey.
+These difficulties may run us down and make life very tough, but they cannot defeat us if we fight for the opportunities for the love of others, the joy, and the great faith that we know from God.
+These words aren’t an exhaustive list, but recognition of them will change our journey.
 It will remind us of a second point, that God isn’t dependent on ‘what we don’t have–he can make up the difference.’
 It is no harder for God to give us a little of something than to change our entire life.
 He allows the difficulties to remind us that we need to depend on God through our faith.
 That even in the most difficult of circumstances, somehow, things are going to work out because we believe in him, in his ability to make up the difference.